MFA Installation and Troubleshooting FAQ — Duo

 10. After scanning the QR code, your new phone should be able to receive Duo authentication requests.

-Yes, most recent Yubikeys work with Duo MFA.
+Yes, security keys including Yubikeys can be used with Duo.
 See this article for information on supported models.
-You can add a Yubikey either as a primary or secondary device when you first create your Duo account by choosing the "Security Key (Yubikey, Feitian, etc.)" option when asked "What type of device are you adding?"
-If you already have a Columbia Duo account and want to add a Yubikey, see How do I add another device?
+You can add a security key either as a primary or secondary device when you first create your Duo account by choosing the Security Key (Yubikey, Feitian, etc.) option when you are prompted, What type of device are you adding?
+If you already have a Columbia Duo account and want to add a security key, see How do I add another device?
 For more information on Yubikey models and pricing, see the Yubikey site.

 OFAC restrictions relevant to Duo currently apply to the following countries or regions: Cuba, North Korea, Iran, Sudan, Syria, Crimea region, Sevastopol region, Donetsk region, Luhansk region.